 Unusually Large Piles of Brown Poop

-Now that you know the normal kinds of chicken poop, here are some abnormal types to watch out for.
+Now that you know the types of normal chicken droppings, here are some abnormal types to watch out for.
 If you see any of these – particularly if they are accompanied by other symptoms – it might be time to contact your local veterinarian.